 Amazon completed a 20-for-1 stock split on May 27, 2022.

 Amazon's retail business picked up in 2020 and 2021, as consumers preferred online contactless purchases over going to the store due to the Covid-19 pandemic.
 The company also incurred costs due to the pandemic as they make changes in processes and invested in equipment to make sure the employees stay healthy.
+That said, the growth rate slowed down in 2022, partly due to the normalizing of consumer behavior post-re-opening of offline retail stores and partly because of tough macroeconomic conditions.

 Below are key drivers of Amazon's value that present opportunities for upside or downside to the current Trefis price estimate for Amazon: